elendraug/boba-docs/docusaurus/docs/project/WIPs/minimize-editor.md

    - From a UX standpoint, I imagine it would create a lot more edge cases.
 Experimenting with the single-thread case first would be the best course of action IMO.
    - **Potential use cases:** pulling quotes/content from other threads/boards into your current contribution.
 4. **What happens if the user tries to reply to something else while ?** Can you move what you've typed to a different contrib/comment?
-5. **Are there things we want to build in the future that might conflict with this features?** Off the top of my mind, no. Actually, it will be a great way to make the "quote comment in contribution" flow work better once we have it.
+5. **Are there things we want to build in the future that might conflict with these features?** Off the top of my mind, no. Actually, it will be a great way to make the "quote comment in contribution" flow work better once we have it.

 ### What's Already Implemented